s2sa4v/tic-tac-toe/README.md

 * Make sure that dependencies are installed by running `npm install`
 * Run project `npm start`

-Issues to fix:
+Issues to fix/TODO:
-* User can input invalid characters as a slot number
-  * the number that already busy
-  * not a number
 * Check/fix text in the application
+* Output empty slots numbers for user's turn